rendner/py-plugin-dataframe-viewer/README.md

 breakpoint()
 ```

-Right click on styler in the `Debugger` tab to open the context menu.
+Right-click on styler in the `Debugger` tab to open the context menu.
 Select `View as Styled DataFrame`:

 ![formatted output](./docs/images/example_formatted_output.png)